RobRendell/gTove/README.md

 ## Plans/TODO

-* Reduce the thickness of small flat minis.
 * Further extraction from TabletopViewComponent, convert to functional
   * move things up as appropriate.
 * Remove all legacy context usages (convert all 6 classes using contextType = ... to functional)